 7. Customize Your Jet

 There are more than a hundred types of private jets you can buy.
-Many can be kitted out to your own specification.
-Even when you’re renting you should be able to have your jet decorated in a party theme for a special occasion.
+Many can be kitted out to your specification.
+Even when you’re renting, you should be able to have your aircraft decorated in a party theme for a special occasion.

 8. Drive Right up to the Plane

-You should normally be able to park right next to your jet.
+You should typically be able to park right next to your jet.
 Don’t forget to put the car in park and set the parking brake!